 In the words of Mary Norton, the Chief Librarian of Cramahe Public Library, “an online presence is critical for areas like Cramahe Township to attract visitors – virtual and on-site – and to communicate and maintain their identity as part of the social fabric of Ontario.”

-As a result of digitizing and sharing its heritage, the library:
+As a result, the library:

 - was shortlisted for the Ministry of Culture, Tourism and Sport’s 2014 Ontario Public Library Service Award for Innovation;